I recently took my teenage grandson, Sam, on a nature walk. Or rather, he reluctantly shuffled a few feet behind me while I went for a walk.

 It's the difference between looking and seeing.
 And it's a feeling we can all find if we know where to look.

-That walk with Sam reminded me how a few key ideas can completely change how you see the world.
-If you're curious to go a little deeper on any of the secrets we uncovered, here are a few pages from my own notes that might help.
+That walk with Sam reminded me how just a few ideas can change how you see the world.
+If his story has inspired you to start your own adventure, perhaps a few pages from my notebook might help guide you on your way.